django-cte

 Materialized CTE

 Both PostgreSQL 12+ and sqlite 3.35+ supports MATERIALIZED keyword for CTE queries.
-To enforce using of this keyword add materialized as a parameter of With(..., materialized=True).
+To enforce usage of this keyword add materialized as a parameter of CTE(..., materialized=True).

 Order.objects.values('id'),